EU court annuls approval of BASF's Amflora GMO potato

-BRUSSELS (Reuters) - Europe’s second-highest court has overturned a decision by the European Commission to allow the cultivation and sale of a genetically modified potato developed by German chemicals group BASF.
+BRUSSELS, Dec 13 (Reuters) - Europe’s second-highest court on Friday overturned a decision by the European Commission to allow the cultivation and sale of a genetically modified potato developed by German chemicals group BASF.

-While Amflora is no longer grown in Europe - BASF withdrew the product in 2012, citing opposition to the technology - the ruling may raise new concerns about the EU’s complex and much-criticized approval system for GMO crops.
+While Amflora is no longer grown in Europe - BASF withdrew the product in 2012, citing opposition to the technology - the ruling raises new concerns about the EU’s complex and much-criticised approval system for GMO crops.

-It could also delay a decision on a separate Commission proposal to approve cultivation of a new type of modified maize developed jointly by DuPont and Dow Chemical.

-“Because the Commission significantly failed to fulfill its procedural obligations, the General Court has annulled the connected decisions,” the court said, referring to the Commission’s approvals for both cultivation and sale of Amflora.
+“Because the Commission significantly failed to fulfil its procedural obligations, the General Court has annulled the connected decisions,” the court said.

 The surprise approval of Amflora was one of the first decisions taken by the EU’s then-health commissioner, John Dalli, who took office in February 2010.
 Dalli was forced to resign from the Commission last year after being linked to a tobacco bribery scandal.